CBOR Object Signing and Encryption (cose) Internet Drafts

 Additional resources Issue tracker, Wiki, Zulip Stream

-Personnel Chairs Ivaylo Petrov, Matthew A. Miller, Michael B. Jones
+Personnel Chairs Ivaylo Petrov, Michael B. Jones

 Area Director Paul Wouters